 The Great Canadian Beer Book, authored by Gerald Donaldson and Gerald Lampert, was published in 1975 by McLelland and Stewart, a premier Canadian publisher then and now.
 It’s a unit today of Random House/Bertlesmann.
 Lampert is long-deceased, while Donaldson later carved an impressive career in auto racing journalism and biography and is still active.

-Lawrence Sherk, Canada’s leading collector of breweriana, contributed a chapter.
+Lawrence Sherk, a leading Canadian collector of breweriana, contributed a chapter.
 Larry as he is known to the Ontario brewing community is still very much with us, I met him only a few months ago.
 In this and other ways, the book, while written 44 years ago, seems quite contemporary.

 Despite its helter-skelter, “scrapbook” design popular in the 1970s the book is chock full of information on every level: technical, historical, breweriana as noted, culinary, photographic, literary, and more.
 True, there is a jocular, semi-derisive tone characteristic of beer writing then, but an underlying respect for beer and its traditions comes through.
 Once again, we see our modern craft beer culture is a development of something very old – not a new departure as many think who don’t plumb the past.